-4.10 What obligations to disclose documentary evidence arise either before court proceedings are commenced or as part of the pre-trial procedures?
+4.11 What obligations to disclose documentary evidence arise either before court proceedings are commenced or as part of the pre-trial procedures?

 There are no pre-trial discovery proceedings.
 Each litigant has to disclose all documents supporting his case (except from a serious reason) by his submissions filed at the specified time, depending on the court and kind of proceedings.
-The general principles of good faith, bonos mores and honest conduct apply (especially articles 116 and 450 of GCCP).
+The general principles of good faith, bonos mores and honest conduct apply (esp. articles 116 and 450 of GCCP).
 A litigant may request from the court to order disclosure of documents in the possession of his opponent or a third party under conditions (articles 450 ff. of GCCP and 901-903 of GCC).

-4.11 Are alternative methods of dispute resolution required to be pursued first or available as an alternative to litigation e.g. mediation, arbitration?
+4.12 Are alternative methods of dispute resolution required to be pursued first or available as an alternative to litigation e.g. mediation, arbitration?

 Parties may choose (but are not obliged to opt for, as a rule) mediation or arbitration as the means for resolving their disputes, even for actions pending before the court.
 Also, before initiating actions, they may voluntarily address the competent justice of the peace, asking for the latter's intervention in order for the dispute to be settled at an early stage (with very limited applicability) or recourse to judicial intervention (see more below under question 6.6).
-By Law 4512/2018, mandatory mediation was introduced for certain disputes, although not including product liability/safety claims (see below under question 8.1).
+Mandatory mediation was introduced for the first time in Greece and for certain disputes, although not including product liability/safety claims, initially by Law 4512/2018 and eventually by Law 4640/2019 (see below under question 8.1).

-Further, the 2013 EU legislation on alternative dispute resolution ("ADR") applies to Greece; specifically, Ministerial Decision No. 70330/30.6.2015 implemented the ADR Directive 2013/11/EU and set supplementary rules for the application of the ODR Regulation 524/2014.
-Registered ADR entities per the above Ministerial Decision are: a) the Consumer Ombudsman ("CO"), being the key ADR authority for consumers; b) the (sectoral) Ombudsman for Banking and Investment Services (also part of the FIN-NET for credit/financial trans-boundary disputes); and c) "ADR point", a private organisation.

-Also, the following bodies/authorities exist for ADR, namely: i) the Committees for Friendly Settlement, initially managed by the local Prefectures, then supervised and overseen by the CO and as from 1.1.2011 managed by the local municipalities; ii) the Hellenic European Centre of Consumer, supported by the CO and regarding trans-boundary EU ADR; iii) the SOLVIT network regarding the improper application of Internal Market rules by the EU public administrations at a cross-border level supervised by the Ministry of Finance; and iv) the Citizen's Ombudsman, which deals with disputes between citizens (in general) and public authorities.
+Further, the 2013 EU legislation on alternative dispute resolution ("ADR") applies to Greece; specifically, Ministerial Decision No. 70330/30.6.2015 implemented the ADR Directive 2013/11/ EU and set supplementary rules for the application of the ODR Regulation 524/2014.
+Registered ADR entities within the above frame are: a) the Consumer Ombudsman ("CO"), being the key ADR authority for consumers and all sectors; b) the (sectoral) Ombudsman for Banking and Investment Services (also part of the FIN-NET for credit/financial trans-boundary disputes); as well as c) "ADR POINT IKE", d) "European Institute for Conflict Resolution" and e) "Start ADR", being private organisations.
+Also, the following bodies/authorities exist for ADR, namely: i) the Committees for Friendly Settlement, which are seated at and managed by the regional authorities as from 17.1.2018; ii) the Hellenic European Centre of Consumer, supported by the CO and regarding trans-boundary EU ADR; iii) the SOLVIT network regarding the improper application of Internal Market rules by the EU public administrations at a cross-border level supervised by the Ministry of Finance; iv) the Citizen's Ombudsman (Law 2477/1997), which deals with disputes between citizens (in general) and public authorities / entities / utilities / municipalities; v) the Insurance Mediator for collective labour disputes (Law 1876/1990).

-4.12 In what factual circumstances can persons that are not domiciled in your jurisdiction be brought within the jurisdiction of your courts either as a defendant or as a claimant?
+4.13 In what factual circumstances can persons that are not domiciled in your jurisdiction be brought within the jurisdiction of your courts either as a defendant or as a claimant?